PAIDiPaidThis.com

 Why the price varies so much

-What you pay to image a German shepherd's joints depends on the type of scan and the practice doing it.
-A set of hip X-rays is a different cost to a detailed CT or MRI at a referral centre.
-Ownership and location shape the bill too, as over 60% of UK practices are owned by six large groups and the CMA found corporate-owned practices charged 18.3% more on average than independents.
-Sedation or a general anaesthetic, which joint imaging often needs so the dog stays still, adds to the total.
-With vet prices having risen 63% between 2016 and 2023 against 32% general inflation, the figures below reflect a market where advanced diagnostics have become notably dearer.
+What you pay to image a German shepherd's joints depends mostly on which scan is needed and who is doing it.
+A set of hip X-rays at your regular practice costs a fraction of a CT or MRI at a referral centre, and the more detailed the scan, the more specialist equipment and expertise it needs.
+Ownership and location shape the bill too.
+Over 60% of UK practices are now owned by six large corporate groups, and the CMA found corporate-owned practices charged 18.3% more on average than independents doing comparable work.
+Where you live matters as well, since practices in cities and more affluent areas tend to charge more than rural ones, partly reflecting rent and staff costs.
+Sedation or a general anaesthetic, which joint imaging often needs so the dog stays completely still for clear images, adds a separate charge on top of the scan itself.
+Out-of-hours or emergency imaging, if a dog goes lame at a weekend, costs more again.
+Vet prices rose 63% between 2016 and 2023 against general inflation of 32% over the same period, so this is a market that has genuinely got more expensive, not one where prices just feel higher.
+The figures below reflect that, and ringing round a couple of practices before booking a non-urgent scan is worth the effort.

 How to pay less

-• Insure your German shepherd as a puppy, so hip and joint conditions are covered before they turn into pre-existing exclusions.
+• Insure your German shepherd as a puppy, so hip and joint conditions are covered before they can be written off as pre-existing.

-• Manage weight and exercise carefully during growth, since a lean, well-conditioned dog puts less strain on developing joints.
+• Manage weight and exercise carefully while the dog is growing; a lean, well-conditioned German shepherd puts far less strain on developing joints.

-• Ask whether standard X-rays at your own vet can answer the question before agreeing to a referral for advanced imaging, and get an estimate in writing.
+• Ask whether standard X-rays at your regular vet can answer the question before agreeing to a referral for CT or MRI, and get a written estimate for both before you decide.

-• From September 2026 practices must publish price lists and cap prescription fees at £21, so compare the real prices below and buy long-term joint medication online where it is 50-60% cheaper.
+• From September 2026 practices must publish their price lists and cap prescription fees at £21, so use that alongside the real prices below to check an estimate before you agree to it.

 Common questions